kelseyde/calvin-chess-engine/README.md

 - Zobrist hashing
 - Evaluation: basic material count and piece square tables, pawn structure, passed pawn bonuses, isolated/doubled pawn penalties
 - UCI protocol implemented and Calvin is connected to Lichess where he plays regularly in the bot pool: https://lichess.org/@/Calvin_Bot

+If you would like to contribute, or just talk about chess/chess programming, get in touch!

 <img src="src/main/resources/hobbes.png" width="140">